vaughankraska/timeseries_analysis/final_document.md

 ##  Mean   :2006-12-16   Mean   : 810.2   Mean   :  9.383   Mean   : 139.8
 ##  3rd Qu.:2015-08-24   3rd Qu.: 733.8   3rd Qu.:  3.000   3rd Qu.: 239.0
 ##  Max.   :2024-05-02   Max.   :8400.0   Max.   :480.000   Max.   : 411.0
 ##       TMIN              SNOW           TMAX_PRCP        TMIN_PRCP
-##  Min.   :-427.00   Min.   :  0.0000   Min.   :-10507   Min.   :-26352.0
+##  Min.   :-427.00   Min.   :  0.000   Min.   :-10507   Min.   :-26352.0
-##  1st Qu.: -72.00   1st Qu.:  0.0000   1st Qu.:     0   1st Qu.:     0.0
+##  1st Qu.: -72.00   1st Qu.:  0.000   1st Qu.:     0   1st Qu.:     0.0
-##  Median :  -6.00   Median :  0.0000   Median :     0   Median :     0.0
+##  Median :  -6.00   Median :  0.000   Median :     0   Median :     0.0
-##  Mean   : -17.48   Mean   :  0.8539   Mean   :  1273   Mean   :   218.4
+##  Mean   : -17.48   Mean   :  0.854   Mean   :  1273   Mean   :   218.4
-##  3rd Qu.:  56.00   3rd Qu.:  0.0000   3rd Qu.:    85   3rd Qu.:     0.0
+##  3rd Qu.:  56.00   3rd Qu.:  0.000   3rd Qu.:    85   3rd Qu.:     0.0
-##  Max.   : 189.00   Max.   :241.0000   Max.   :109440   Max.   : 58560.0
+##  Max.   : 189.00   Max.   :241.000   Max.   :109440   Max.   : 58560.0
 ```

 # Exploratory Analysis
 ![](plots/discharge_full.png){width=.8}

 Initial inspection of the data show a clear seasonal pattern following an annual period or 365 days.
 This follows one's expectations given the seasonality created by annual weather patterns in the mountain region.
 During winter water is built up and stored in the form of snowpack.
-With spring comes warmer weather, increased sunshine and precipitation which melts the snow rapidly, flowing into the streams and rivers of the region.
+With spring, comes warmer weather, increased sunshine and precipitation which melts the snow rapidly, and flows into the streams and rivers of the region.
 Once the snow pack runs out, the discharge levels quickly return to a more stable level.
 Notably, the water levels increase exponentially to their peak (usually around early June or late May), and then follow a slower decline through the summer until the general lowest level during the winter.
 Inspecting the autocorrelation and partial autocorrelation for the series confirms the 365 day period.

 ![](plots/acf_raw.png){width=.8}